 REQUEST FOR PROPOSALS (RFP) - A formal process by which an issuer gathers written information from professionals for the purpose of selecting underwriters, financial advisors, attorneys and providers of other services.

-RETAIL CUSTOMER - Any customer other than an institutional customer.
+RETAIL CUSTOMER or RETAIL INVESTOR - Any customer other than an institutional customer.
 Retail customers generally include individual investors and small organizations.